daytonn/architecture-js/README.md

 ## Scaffolds

 ### generate _(Not Yet Implemented)_
 The `generate` command will create a new file based on a predefined template.
-Default template files are defined by the `framework` or in the `framework`'s user template directory.
-To generate a file named foo.js using the blank template of the default framework, type:
+Default template files are defined by the `blueprint` or in the `blueprint`'s user template directory.
+To generate a file named foo.js using the blank template of the default blueprint, type:

     architect generate blank test